 Other names: nasubi, Japanese eggplant

-With an elongated and slender body, nasu come in a range of purple shades, from a royal purple color to almost black.
+With an elongated and slender body, nasu come in a range of purple shades, from royal purple to almost black.
 Underneath the glossy and thin skin is a spongy cream-colored flesh.
 It develops a soft and creamy texture that becomes an excellent vehicle for absorbing assertive sauces and flavors when cooked.
 It has a sweet and mild flavor.
 While available year-round, it peaks in the summer months.

 Like many summer vegetables, nasu is known for its cooling properties.
 It’s high in vitamins C and K and contains nasunin, an antioxidant that protects cells against free radicals.
 The Japanese use nasu in various cooked and raw dishes such as tsukemono.
 As nasu cooks quickly, it’s excellent in braises, stir-fries, deep-frying, and grilling.